Km3888/ZeroForge/README.md

 ## Neural Voxel Renderer

-The Neural Voxel Renderer+ ([insert link]) submodule will be installed with ZeroForge.
-To get the weights for the NVR+ model install them with [insert installation instructions]
+We use the Neural Voxel Renderer+ model described [here](https://arxiv.org/abs/1912.04591).
+For compatibility with our other components, we wrote a PyTorch implementation using the exact same architecture and weights found in the official [tensorflow implementation](https://github.com/tensorflow/graphics/tree/master/tensorflow_graphics/projects/neural_voxel_renderer).
+To get the weights for the NVR+ model download them to a directory` NVR_WEIGHTS` with.

+[insert installation instructions]

 ## Running ZeroForge
 The main file for training is `zf_training.py` which performs training on an array of text queries.
 Results are logged using tensorboard in the specified log directory.

 ```
-python zf_training.py --query_array [QUERY] --log_dir [LOGDIR]
+python zf_training.py --query_array [QUERY] --log_dir [LOGDIR] --nvr_renderer_checkpoint [NVR_WEIGHTS]
 ```
-The query arrays we used for training ZeroForge are stored in `query_arrays.json` by name, but any set of text queries can be trained on after being added to the .json file.
+The `query_array` argument specifies by name a uniform distribution over a set of text queries.
+For instance, the query array "three" learns a simple distribution over cutlery prompts.
+The query arrays we used for training ZeroForge are stored in `query_arrays.json` by name, but any set of text queries can be specified by adding it to the .json file.

-## Inference